openhab/org.openhab.binding.zwave/doc/shenzhen/nasab01z_0_0.md

 ### Parameter 7: Default Siren on mode

 Default Siren on mode
-This parameter defines the default music index, volume and duration time for siren on.

-This parameter can be selected between ALARM MUSIC and DOOR BELL music.

-The settings for ALARM MUSIC defines by Param #1, #2, #5.

-The settings for DOOR BELL defines by Param #3, #4, #6.
+<p&gtThis parameter defines the default music index, volume and duration time for siren on.</p&gt <p&gtThis parameter can be selected between ALARM MUSIC and DOOR BELL music.</p&gt <p&gtThe settings for ALARM MUSIC defines by Param #1, #2, #5.</p&gt <p&gtThe settings for DOOR BELL defines by Param #3, #4, #6.</p&gt
 Values in the range 1 to 2 may be set.

 The manufacturer defined default value is ```1```.